Programs

 Collaborations

-Deaf Spotlight partners with diverse organizations in order to nurture more accessible and inclusive creativity for all.
+Deaf Spotlight partners with diverse artists and organizations in order to nurture more accessible and inclusive creativity for all.

 In past, Deaf Spotlight collaborated with WSRID to host Deaf Talks, a community event showcasing local members’ stories and thoughts, and participated as a planning committee member for DeafThrive, a family friendly festival that brings the Deaf community together.